 According to JBKnowledge’s Annual ConTech Report, 92% of construction industry workers polled used their smartphones daily in 2020.
 As for other mobile devices, 83% of those surveyed used laptops, and 65% used tablets.
 Some of this software include procure, construction online,jobnimbus, stack, and many more.

 We can do almost anything from our phones and other mobile devices these days, and your teams are beginning to expect the same capabilities while out in the field — or working remotely from home.
-In fact, with stay-at-home orders continuing to impact workers in many areas for at least for the next several months, no one can or should have their files and projects tied up in a desktop in the office anymore.
+In fact, with stay-at-home orders continuing to impact workers in many areas for at least the next several months, no one can or should have their files and projects tied up on a desktop in the office anymore.

 When ProEst moved to the Cloud in 2015, we were ahead of the curve — and so were the general contractors and subcontractors we serve.
 They have been better prepared to meet the needs of their employees during these changing times and have used our technology to gain a competitive edge.

 Accessing files and collaborating on projects from anywhere has even more meaning today.
 According to Construction Dive, worker safety will be one of the top 2022 trends in the construction industry.
 Collaborating on the same project from different computers — whether they’re on other sides of the office or miles away — will be an important way to practice social distancing.
 This has also made it possible to retrieve one's documents quickly.

 Some of our integration partner Premier’s predictions for top construction industry trends in 2021 include prefabrication and modular construction, eco-friendly and sustainable practices, 3D printing, and artificial intelligence.

 All of these trends point to one unifying trend: more efficiency and less wasted time, effort, money, and resources.
 Construction software, which makes complicated processes more efficient, is in line with this trend and will likely gain more popularity among general contractors and subcontractors.